VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-for-all.md

 % Title for output document, just an example (v 1.2.3)
-% Christiaan Righolt, Barret Monchka, Salah Mahmud; Vaccine and Drug Evaluation Centre (VDEC)
+% Christiaan Righolt, Barret Monchka, Robert Bisewski, Salah Mahmud; Vaccine and Drug Evaluation Centre (VDEC)
-% August 29, 2017
+% September 1, 2017

 # Exclusion criteria

 ## Time
 * Exclude any record before 1960

 ## Person
 * Exclude Martians from analysis
 * Exclude terrestial gods.

 # Main
 * This document is generated as an example output

 # Def
 * The answer to life the universe and everything = 42

 # Statistics
 * Use the fanciest order of tests
   1. The Atlantic test procedures
   2. The Pacific test procedures
   3. The Arctic test procedures
 * We use alpha=0.05 in all tests

 # Analysis
-* Use the Milkyway default analysis for grouping of people
-  The Milkyway has stars, this is a test for a multi-line two star comment
+* Use the Milkyway default analysis for grouping of people The Milkyway has stars, this is a test for a single-line two star that is appended to the above in markdown / HTML

+# Regex
+* Essential definitions for the text-parsing regex.

+# Testing
+* Longer, multiple line comment test
+  This is an example of a multiple-line two star SAS comment which will be copied in as a single consecutive comment, it is terminated only by the semicolon

+# Staging
+* What needs to be done to move towards release.

+# Finalization
+* How the end product will be determined...

 # Stata
 * Just an example of Stata comments
+* Stata comments can be parsed using the same notation as in SAS.
 * A one-line Stata command